No. 4 Oregon St. downs Utah St. 74-46 for 9th straight win

 Jones’ layup pushed Oregon State’s lead to 47-26 in the third period.

+“Love the way we started tonight.
+I thought the team prepared well,” Oregon State coach Scott Rueck said.
+“I thought Utah State adapted well as we went, and I thought they made great defensive adjustments, kind of put us on our heels a little bit.”

-Utah State coach Jerry Finkbeiner stepped down as Utah States head coach last month after taking a leave of absence for a non-life threatening health condition.
+Utah State coach Jerry Finkbeiner stepped down as head coach last month after taking a leave of absence for a non-life threatening health condition.
 He had coached the Aggies for seven seasons.

 Associate head coach Ben Finkbeiner, his son, is serving as interim head coach for the rest of this season.